 Request a pre-application conference with DEC staff to clarify project objectives, clarify DEC requirements, get a preliminary reaction to your proposal, and discuss alternative approaches.
 Be willing to adjust your project proposal to meet DEC requirements - on occasion, minor changes in layout can avoid disagreements and delays, and in some cases, even eliminate the need for a permit.

 The Department must inform you of whether your application is complete according to the following time frames:

-- in the case of hazardous waste management facilities, certain wastewater discharges and certain air permit applications, 60 days from receipt of the application.
+- 60 days from receipt of the application in the case of hazardous waste management facilities, certain wastewater discharges and certain air permit applications.

 If the application is incomplete, DEC's Notice of Incomplete Application will tell you what else is needed.
 When you respond, the above time frames for the DEC will again apply.

-Step 3: Respond to Public Comments
+Step 3: Public Notice